pythonontheplane123/engage_bay_knowledge_base/README.md

 Change these two variables in the code as per your requirements,Open ai api key and directory(directory for knowledge base files)

-1)Installing the necessary packages
+1)Installing the necessary packages.
+Run these commands on terminal to install the necessary packages.

+pip install gpt-index
+pip install fastapi
+pip install openai

-2)Copypasting this in the terminal uvicorn API:app --port 8000 --reload
+2) Copypasting this in the terminal uvicorn API:app --port 8000 --reload

 3) It is creating embeddings so it will take some time to load initially..
 About 30 seconds or so